UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

-However, there are also some colour schemes that are designed to look almost exactly the same for people with the most common colour vision deficiences also when it comes to the hue variation.
+However, there are also some colour schemes that are designed to look almost exactly the same for people with the most common colour vision deficiencies also when it comes to the hue variation.

 `'cividis'` is one of these colour schemes and you can see how it looks in this plot.

-Nearly 10% of the population is colour vision deficient; red-green colour blindness in particular affects 8% of men and 0.5% of women.
+Nearly 10% of the population is colour vision deficient; red-green colour blindness, in particular, affects 8% of men and 0.5% of women.
 Guidelines for making your visualizations more accessible to those with reduced colour vision, will in many cases also improve the interpretability of your graphs for people who have standard colour